Abbey Cooper: 2016

 On January 2, Cooper ran a personal best in a mixed gender 3000 meters at Boston University in 8:51.88.
 On March 12, she placed second in women 3000 meters in 8:57.31 at 2016 USA Indoor Track and Field Championships to represent the United States at 2016 IAAF World Indoor Championships – Women's 3000 metres.
 She finished in a time of 8:58.40 in 3000 meters at 2016 IAAF World Indoor Championships to place fifth.

 On June 17, Cooper placed third in 5000 meters at 2016 Adidas BOOST Boston Games in 15:22.29.
 On July 10, she placed fifth in 15:14.04 at 2016 United States Olympic Trials (track and field) and was selected to represent USA along with Team USA teammates Shelby Houlihan and Kim Conley at Athletics at the 2016 Summer Olympics - Women's 5000 metres when Molly Huddle and Emily Infeld passed to focus on their 10 km race in Rio de Janeiro.

 On August 16, with about 2000 meters to go in a qualifying heat for the women's 5000 meter race at the 2016 Summer Olympics, Cooper tripped over Nikki Hamblin who had fallen in front of her.

 Instead of immediately continuing the race, she first helped Hamblin up, encouraging her not to quit.

 Cooper herself, however, had torn her ACL and meniscus.

 Despite her obvious pain, she nevertheless finished the race, after which she and Hamblin embraced.
 Cooper, Hamblin and Jennifer Wenth were advanced to the final because of the incident, but Cooper wasn't able to compete because of her injuries.

 On August 20, for their actions at the Rio Olympics, Cooper and Hamblin received Fair Play awards from The International Fair Play Committee (CIFP), with the support of the International Olympic Committee (IOC).

 2017

-Former NCAA champs Molly Seidel & Abbey Cooper return to action at Franklin Park (Boston) 2017 Mayor's Cup Cross Country Championships and chart paths to healthy futures finish 1st and 2nd respectively for 5 km after running the first half slow picked up the pace for the final 8 minutes to times of Seidel 16:18 to Cooper 16:48.
+Cooper returned to competition at Franklin Park (Boston) 2017 Mayor's Cup Cross Country Championships finishing second over 5 km in 16:48.

-On November 4, Cooper competed in her road debut at US 5 km road championship hosted by New York Road Runners Abbott Dash to the Finish Line 5 km where she finished 7th in a time of 16:00.
+On November 4, Cooper competed in her road debut at the US 5 km road championship finishing seventh in a time of 16:00.